apple/swift-service-context/README.md

 Please make sure to run the `./scripts/soundness.sh` script when contributing, it checks formatting and similar things.

-You can make ensure it always is run and passes before you push by installing a pre-push hook with git:
+You can ensure it always runs and passes before you push by installing a pre-push hook with git:

 ```
 echo './scripts/soundness.sh' > .git/hooks/pre-push
+chmod +x .git/hooks/pre-push
 ```